Emil Nolde

-Emil Nolde (born Hans Emil Hansen; 7 August 1867 – 13 April 1956) was a German-Danish painter and printmaker.
+Emil Nolde (born Hans Emil Hansen; 7 August 1867 – 13 April 1956) was a German painter and printmaker.
 He was one of the first Expressionists, a member of Die Brücke, and was one of the first oil painting and watercolor painters of the early 20th century to explore color.
 He is known for his brushwork and expressive choice of colors.
 Golden yellows and deep reds appear frequently in his work, giving a luminous quality to otherwise somber tones.
 His watercolors include vivid, brooding storm-scapes and brilliant florals.

 Nolde's intense preoccupation with the subject of flowers reflected his interest in the art of Vincent van Gogh.

-Even though his art was included in the Entartete Kunst exhibition of 1937, Nolde was a racist, anti-semite and a staunch supporter of Nazi Germany.
+Even though his art was included in the Entartete Kunst exhibition of 1937, Nolde was a member of the Nazi Party, with racist and antisemitic views, and a staunch supporter of Nazi Germany.

-Biography
+Early life

 Emil Nolde was born as Hans Emil Hansen, near the village of Nolde (since 1920 part of the municipality of Burkal in Southern Jutland, Denmark), in the Prussian Duchy of Schleswig.
 He grew up on a farm.
 His parents, devout Protestants, were Danish and Frisian peasants.
 He realized his unsuitability for farm life, and that he and his three brothers were not at all alike.

 Between 1884 and 1891, he studied to become a woodcarver and illustrator in Flensburg, and worked in furniture factories as a young adult.
 He spent his years of travel in Munich, Karlsruhe and Berlin.
+In 1889, he gained entrance into the School of Applied Arts in Karlsruhe.
+He was a drawing instructor at the school of the Museum of Industrial and Applied Arts (Industrie- und Gewerbemuseum; today the Textilmuseum, or Textile Museum) in St. Gallen, Switzerland, from 1892 to 1898.
+He eventually left this job to finally pursue his dream of becoming an independent artist.